AzEditorialWkGrp/VDI/README.md

 ![Plan](Images/CAC-Workstations.png)

 By design, there is a one-to-one mapping between users and workstations.
 For example; if 3 users are requested during the script deployment, 3 machines will be also created, one workstation for each user created.
 You will be able to review user/ workstation assignments here.

 ---

-## Connecting to a workstation

-**To access via Teradici PCoIP client:**

-* Download the latest PCoIP software for your operating system here: https://docs.teradici.com/find/product/software-and-mobile-clients
-* Install the application & run on your local machine
-* To set up a new connection to a workstation, click on 'new connection'
-* Enter in the external IP (You can get the External IP of the connector here https://cam.teradici.com/app/connectors)
-* Enter connection name - This is a friendly name and can be anything the user chooses
-* Hit 'save' and it will then ask you to 'connect insecurely'  click 'ok'
-* It will then ask you for a username and password for the workstation (This will be a user account defined in the deployment process)

-**The connection can take up to 5 minutes to initiate depending if the remote workstation is already running or not**

----